Loading...

 export PROJECT_DIR=/srv/app

 export sets the variable in the current shell and ensures child processes inherit it.
-This is the standard pattern when you need an application or script to see a session-level value.
+Use this when a program, script, or tool needs a consistent session-level value.

 Command